How Long Is Breastmilk Good In The Fridge?

 How to Tell If Breastmilk Has Gone Bad

-Breastmilk is considered spoiled when it has an off smell, taste, or appearance.
-While fresh breastmilk can have a slightly sweet or soapy scent and a blueish or yellowish tint, any dramatic changes could signal spoilage.
+Breastmilk is spoiled when it has an off smell, taste, or appearance.
+Fresh breastmilk can have a slightly sweet or soapy scent and a blueish or yellowish tint, and it naturally separates into a cream layer and a milk layer that swirl back together.
+Any dramatic change could signal spoilage.

 Sign Description